Thrillers & More sat down with David Hewson and talked with the author about Amsterdam, Italy, writing and the Dutch.

 Sometimes you just see somebody and think ‘I’ll just have them’.
 The market is just full of blokes who could be Bert, they’ve all got the muscles.
 You see them putting up the stalls and taking them down.
 And Vos just came around because I was sitting at a bar called De Eiland and this guy cycled by the window on this rusty bike.
 He looked a complete mess, but at the front of the bike, in the basket, was this dog.
 This must have been 10 years before I started writing it, I just made a note about a guy who thought his life had kind of come to an end.
 But when you looked at him from the outside, you’d realize that couldn’t be true because he had this dog.
 If he was totally lost, he wouldn’t leave a dog like that.

-Do you think the books would have worked in London setting?
+Do you think the books would have worked in a London setting?

 I´ve never wanted to write a story set in the UK, because there´s so many people writing that kind of book: inspector What´s-his-name, they´ll give them some unique characteristic, maybe they´ll be gay and have one leg or whatever.
 I don’t feel I’d have anything new to add to all that.
 Maybe I’d make more money if I did.
 It’s a very crowded field.
 And I don’t like the mainstream, I don’t like being in the mainstream.
 I like to do something outside the mainstream where you’re testing yourself and pushing the limits a little bit.
 Those mainstream crime books, there just seem to be so many of them.
 Probably most of them don’t ever even make it over here, into Dutch.
 Since I’ve started the Vos series, there’s been a couple of writers in the UK who started writing novels set in Amsterdam.
 None of which have been picked up by a Dutch publisher.
 It says something.
 I don’t know what they’re like as books, I haven’t read them.
 But I don’t think I’d have anything to write in London.
 I used to live in London, I know it very well.
 It doesn’t really grab me as a subject.
 Amsterdam has this kind of social cohesion that we probably don’t have in the UK and it’s not getting any better either.
 I just find it more inspirational coming over here.